Research Paper By Linda Mueller

 (Expat Spouse Coach, JAPAN)

-Trailing spouses are typically, although this is becoming less gender-specific over time, the wives of corporate employees temporarily assigned to work abroad.
-From the outside, this group appears to live a privileged life – from a cost-of-living allowance that covers a variety of domestic help, exotic vacations and private schooling for the kids to the opportunity to reinvent oneself as an adult.
+Trailing spouses are typical, although this is becoming less gender-specific over time, the wives of corporate employees are temporarily assigned to work abroad.
+From the outside, this group appears to live a privileged life – from a cost-of-living allowance that covers a variety of domestic help, exotic vacations, and private schooling for the kids to the opportunity to reinvent oneself as an adult.
 Nonetheless, the challenges associated with such an existence out-weigh the benefits for some; often resulting in the employee’s failure to succeed in his assignment.
-As the expense of supporting an expat employee is great, often exceeding US$1 million per assignee per assignment (McNulty, 2005), such a failure often damages the employee’s career and creates a large financial burden on the corporation.
-Coaching provides the support the wife of an expat needs to successfully transition to her role as a trailing spouse – creating a positive and productive experience for herself and her loved ones – and should be included in the expat benefit package to increase the likelihood of the assignee’s success.
+As the expense of supporting an expat employee is great, often exceeding US$1 million per assignee per assignment (McNulty, 2005), such failure often damages the employee’s career and creates a large financial burden on the corporation.
+Coaching provides the support the wife of an expat needs to successfully transition to her role as a trailing spouse – creating a positive and productive experience for herself and her loved ones – and should be included in the expat benefits package to increase the likelihood of the assignee’s success.

 Trailing Spouse Challenges:

 Below is a listing of key categories of challenges faced by a majority of trailing spouses.
-Please note that there are a variety of other issues that arise for individuals ranging from health issues of those on assignment, as well as extended family members at home, to infidelity and so on.
+Please note that there are a variety of other issues that arise for individuals ranging from health issues of those on assignment, as well as extended family members at home, to infidelity, and so on.
 While these issues are equally as difficult, if not more so, they are not quite as widespread as those in the categories below.

 Identity Crisis v.
 Identity (Re)definition

-Looking at the largest internal (fear, uncertainty and underlying beliefs) and external (major life changes, environment, social, workplace, family, unpredictable events) life stressors one can face, according to the Mayo Clinic (2012), it is apparent that a move abroad is likely to include most and perhaps all of these.
+Looking at the largest internal (fear, uncertainty, and underlying beliefs) and external (major life changes, environment, social, workplace, family, unpredictable events) life stressors one can face, according to the Mayo Clinic (2012), it is apparent that a move abroad is likely to include most and perhaps all of these.
 At the core of this stress for the trailing spouse is her loss of identity.
 In her home country, she knew who she was or at least operated on auto-pilot and did not have to think about it.
-Abroad, all that she knew is taken away (most likely no job/income, identity automatically attached to husband and his company or her children and their school and so forth) and she is faced with a great deal of free time during which to ponder who she is and what she should be.
+Abroad, all that she knew is taken away (most likely no job/income, identity automatically attached to a husband and his company or her children and their school, and so forth) and she is faced with a great deal of free time during which to ponder who she is and what she should be.

 There is a great deal of change going on in her life, much of which she can influence but not control.
 The one issue she can control is how she reacts to her situation and how she chooses to define herself – who she is and how she wants to be seen.
 On auto-pilot, this may lead to an identity crisis that will resound throughout the various aspects of her life.
-With coaching support, this can become a very positive opportunity to redefine herself with the knowledge, experience and confidence she has built up in life.
+With coaching support, this can become a very positive opportunity to redefine herself with the knowledge, experience, and confidence she has built up in life.

 There are many ways to support the trailing spouse from cultural consultants to new-arrival orientations to psychological help in extreme cases.
-Coaching is the one tool that is forward focused, action-oriented and focused specifically on the individual – supporting and teaching her to be accountable for who she is and how she acts.
-The cost of coaching is on par with, if not below, that of the other support options.
+Coaching is the one tool that is forward-focused, action-oriented, and focused specifically on the individual – supporting and teaching her to be accountable for who she is and how she acts.
+The cost of coaching is on par with if not below, that of the other support options.

 Given the role that the spouse plays in supporting her family and serving as a corporate envoy, it would serve corporations well to provide spousal support in the form of coaching to increase the likelihood that the assignee will succeed and help the spouse turn a potential identity crisis into an opportunity to redefine her identity.
-This is not to say that some companies do not already take the trailing spouse’s experience into consideration.
+This is not to say that some companies do not already consider the trailing spouse’s experience.
 Some generous or profitable companies do provide a stipend for self-improvement or pay for club memberships and the like, but the number of companies doing so in the world of declining sales and budget cuts has decreased.